jigar1693/Dissertation-progress/README.md

 # Dissertation-progress
-July 7th: Prepared questionnaire.
+Prepared questionnaire.
 Now today I will decide final specification of the APP.
-July 8th: Finalized the APP specification and searching for Research papers for literature review.
+Finalized the APP specification and searching for Research papers for literature review.
+Papers searched for literature review.
+Introduction Done.
+Solving bugs in the APP and working on implementation.
+Literature review done with 1st and 2nd theme.